-The bipartisan Accelerating Kids’ Access to Care Act (S. 1544/H.R.
-3089) would improve children’s access to needed out-of-state health care by streamlining the Medicaid provider screening and enrollment process.
+The bipartisan Accelerating Kids’ Access to Care Act would improve children’s access to needed out-of-state health care by streamlining the burdensome and time-consuming Medicaid provider screening and enrollment process.

-- Children on Medicaid must often travel to different states to receive care when the services they need are not available in their own state.
-This is particularly true for children with medically complex conditions who must regularly access highly specialized providers found in children’s hospitals, which are often treating children from many different states at any given time.
+Children on Medicaid often must travel to different states to receive care when the services they need are not available in their own state.
+This is particularly true for children with medically complex conditions, like cancer or other rare diseases, who must regularly access highly specialized providers found in children’s hospitals, which are often treating children from many different states at any given time.

-- The legislation focuses only on the screening and enrollment of providers and not on authorization of care by an out-of-state provider nor payment rates for any such care, leaving both issues within the purview of state Medicaid agencies.
+- Only focuses on the screening and enrollment of providers and not on authorization of care by an out-of-state provider nor payment rates for any such care, leaving both issues within the purview of state Medicaid agencies.

 The Accelerating Kids’ Access to Care Act has strong bipartisan support.
 The bill is led by Sens.
 Grassley, R-Iowa, and Bennet, D-Colo., and Rep. Trahan, D-Mass., and co-sponsored by Rep. Miller-Meeks, R-Iowa, and a growing list of bipartisan supporters.

 This legislation will improve children’s access to essential health care, while eliminating administrative burdens for providers and states.

 We ask lawmakers to please co-sponsor S. 2372/H.R.
 4758 and for Congress to enact the Accelerating Kids’ Access to Care Act this year.